pkp/pkp-docs/admin-guide/en/statistics.md

 **Special Notes:**

 * This report attempts to capture the entire usage history for: the journal home page, all article abstracts, all article galleys, and all issue table of contents.
-* To reduce the potential for exceeding time limits for downloads, this report only provides 5,000 records.
+* **OJS version 3.1.1 or older installs**: To reduce the potential for exceeding time limits for downloads, this report only provides 5,000 records.
 If you have a lot of reportable data, this report will most likely not report it all.
 If this is the case, the Custom Report Generator plugin should be used instead, using smaller date ranges.
+(This restriction was removed in OJS 3.1.2.)

 **Example Data \(slightly edited for clarity\):**